The Fighter

 The total runtime of The Fighter is 116 minutes (1h 56m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.4/10, and global collection metrics, The Fighter stands as a successful venture for the creators.
-It remains an essential piece of the 2010 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.4/10, and global performance metrics, The Fighter is classified as a HIT.
+It remains an essential part of the 2010 cinematic calendar.

 Frequently Asked Questions